pattusdev/shop24_Frontend/README.md

 # Dashboard and CRUD Function

-### we need to click on blue numbers to bring the table
+### we need to click on blue numbers to bring the table and this Dashboard us very responsive even if in Create and Delete automatic refresh no need to reload

 ![alt text](image-2.png)